sshlyapn/vllm_gpu/docs/source/getting_started/openvino-installation.rst

 ~~~~~~~~~~~~~~~~~~~~
 GPU device implements the logic for automatic detection of available GPU memory and, by default, tries to reserve as much memory as possible for the KV cache (taking into account ``gpu_memory_utilization`` option).
 However, this behavior can be overridden by explicitly specifying the desired amount of memory for the KV cache using ``VLLM_OPENVINO_KVCACHE_SPACE`` environment variable (e.g, ``VLLM_OPENVINO_KVCACHE_SPACE=8`` means 8 GB space for KV cache).

-Currently, the best performance using GPU can be achieved with the default vLLM execution parameters for models with quantized weights (8 and 4-bit integer data types are supported).
+Currently, the best performance using GPU can be achieved with the default vLLM execution parameters for models with quantized weights (8 and 4-bit integer data types are supported) and `preemption-mode=swap`.

 OpenVINO best known configuration for GPU is: